My books, wherever they reach,

 * The word Weihenacht is referring to Christmas (Weihnacht) and may also be read as 'Night of Consecration', the word 'Weihe' means consecration in German.

-All paintings shown here can be ordered as fine art prints at Magische Blätter Publishing house.
+All paintings shown here can be ordered as fine art prints at the Publishing House

-Last but not least, for each one who cares about the painter's work, and does not belong to the few who have access to an original painting, there is another easy way to support the protection of the paintings and the completion of the Catalogue Raisonné: The above-mentioned process for the continuation of the digitization of the paintings and the publication of the results is only possible with donations.
-If you want to make yourself and other readers happy this way,
+Lastly, for those who care about the painter's work but do not have access to an original painting, there is an easy way to support the preservation of these artworks and the completion of the Catalogue Raisonné: the digitization and publication process is only possible through donations.
+If you would like to bring joy to yourself and other readers in this way, please visit